diego-ruben-cruz/MorteSense/README.md

 ## Challenges we ran into

 - Power Delivery
+- Enclosure Design and Prototyping

 ## Accomplishments we are proud of

 - Learning LaTeX to create the final project report
-- Using CAD to design an enclosure for the hardware
+- Using CAD to design a high-fidelity rendition of microcontroller for reference

 ## Architecture